mamonaco1973/aws-workspace-builder/README.md

 3. Execute the SSM document to deploy 7-Zip.
 4. Review the execution logs in the Systems Manager console.
-5. Validate from the workspace that 7-Zip was successfully
+5. Validate from the workspace that 7-Zip was successfully installed.

 ## Project Teardown and Artifacts